 Construction on the new company began seven years later in 1870 and would roughly follow the expedition of Lewis and Clark who originally chartered the western territory in the early 19th century.
 In early 1881 Northern Pacific civil engineer Virgil Bogue discovered Stampede Pass and it was eventually chosen as the most cost-effective means of crossing the daunting Cascade range.
 While the railroad had a route opened to Seattle by 1886 it had yet to complete the tunnel, thus requiring the use of brutal switchbacks to scale the area.
 These switchbacks were as steep as 5.6% (meaning a rise in elevation of over 5 1/2 feet for every 100 feet traversed) in some areas.

+To hoist freight and passenger trains over the pass the Northern Pacific purchased two massive 2-10-0 Decapods, the heaviest and most powerful steam locomotives in the world at the time.
+Listed as Class M on the railroad's roster they carried the road numbers 1 and 2 and were built by Burnham, Parry, Williams & Company.
+They weighed more than 135 tons and could produce nearly 35,000 pounds of tractive effort.
 Work on Stampede Pass Tunnel began in January, 1886 with contractor Nelson Bennett winning the contract to bore the tunnel under the pass.
 While work on the tunnel started slow the state of art equipment Bennett used on the project, including air compressors, drills, narrow-gauge steam locomotives, and even an electric light plant allowed things quickly picked up whereby at one point up to 16-feet of new tunnel was being bored every day.
 With more than 300 workers employed on the project it took just 2 1/2 years to complete the 9,850-foot long tunnel in May, 1888 (it opened officially on May 27).

-For more information regarding Stampede Pass Tunnel and nearby Cascade and Snoqualmie please click here.
+However, between 1995 and 1996 successor Burlington Northern Santa Fe spent millions to reopen the pass and today it acts as a relief valve for the increased tonnage coming from the Port of Seattle.
 A good book on the history of Northern Pacific through the narrative of someone that worked for the company is Railroad Shutterbug: Jim Fredrickson's Northern Pacific by author Jim Fredrickson.
 Published by Washington State University the book provides a pictorial history of the NP's western lines where the author worked beginning in 1943.
 You will see photos of steam locomotives and early diesels, as well as learn now the NP operated out west during that time.
 If you're interested a copy of Mr. Fredrickson's book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.